In this JS tutorial, you will learn string formatting in JavaScript or how to format strings in javascript.

-3 simple ways of string formatting in JavaScript.
+3 simple ways to format strings in JavaScript.

 - string concatenation (+)